stackitcloud/stackit-cli/docs/stackit_ske_kubeconfig_create.md

   -e, --expiration string   Expiration time for the kubeconfig in seconds(s), minutes(m), hours(h), days(d) or months(M).
 Example: 30d.
 By default, expiration time is 1h
       --filepath string     Path to create the kubeconfig file.
 By default, the kubeconfig is created as 'config' in the .kube folder, in the user's home directory.
-  -h, --help                Help for "stackit ske kubeconfig create"
+  -h, --help                Help for "stackit ske kubeconfig create" -l, --login               Create a login kubeconfig that obtains valid credentials via the STACKIT CLI.
+This flag is mutually exclusive with the expiration flag.
 ```

 ### Options inherited from parent commands